Parking Service Center

 Payment of parking citations

 Parking citations issued by Wayne State Public Safety can be paid online using our Online Parking System.
 Payments accepted online include check or credit card.
 Note: Citations may take up to 72 hours to be processed and posted for online payment.
-Check or money order payments may be mailed in or dropped off at the OneCard/Parking Service Center.
-If paying by cash, patrons must pay at the Cashier's Office, Room 217 in the Welcome Center.
-If mailing or dropping off payment in person, you must bring a copy of the ticket with you.
-Other information about parking violations and contesting citations can be found here.
+Check or money order payments may be mailed in or dropped off at the WSU Cashiers Office.
+If paying by cash, patrons must pay in person at the Cashier's Office, Room 217 in the Welcome Center.
+A copy of the ticket must be included with payment if you are mailing payment or bringing it in person.
+Citations not paid within 15 days are subject to additional fees Other information about parking violations and contesting citations can be found on the parking website.
 Note: The majority of metered parking around campus is owned by the City of Detroit and monitored by the Detroit Municipal Parking Department, not Wayne State University.
 Tickets for these metered spaces must be handled through the City of Detroit.

 Parking validation program